 - When combing your hair, dont brush against the scalp harshly.
 It may otherwise cause scratches on the scalp.
 Comb your hair gently and ensure the comb only lightly touches the scalp.

-Maintaining a healthy scalp is essential to preventing many scalp problems, like dandruff, seborrheic dermatitis, atopic dermatitis, psoriasis, folliculitis, and lice.
+Maintaining a healthy scalp is essential to preventing many scalp problems, such as dandruff, seborrheic dermatitis, atopic dermatitis, psoriasis, folliculitis, scalp acne, scalp rash, and lice.
 Poor hair care, environmental conditions, and product residues may lead to an unhygienic scalp, which causes many scalp infections.
 However, washing your hair a maximum of twice a week, using the right hair care products that are suitable for your hair type, and oiling your scalp and hair regularly may help promote scalp and hair health.
 Hence, maintain proper scalp hygiene and consult your doctor in case of any scalp infections.

 Frequently Asked Questions